kyma-project/community/docs/kyma-release-notes/2023-10-02-release-notes-2.19.md

 ## Security

-As announced in Kyma 2.18 release notes, we have removed the following components:
+As announced in the [Kyma 2.18 release notes](https://github.com/kyma-project/kyma/releases/tag/2.18.0), we have removed the following components:
  - Cluster Users
  - ECDHE-RSA-AES256-SHA and ECDHE-RSA-AES128-SHA cipher suites